-I’m not going to get into all the numerous ways this saccharine shallow positivity can quickly turn toxic.
+I will not get into all the many ways this saccharine shallow positivity can quickly turn toxic.
 Most of us writers are also students, have busy jobs, family obligations, major life changes (and take your pick of crisises, thanks to 2020) that demand absurd amounts of time away from our chosen crafts.
-A lot of the time, there’s several of these in play at once.
+Often, there’s several of these in play at once.
 Life gets busy.
 Sometimes, you find yourself in over your head, having done the math, realizing that you barely have time to get a full night’s sleep, much less open a document and even think about putting words down.

 - Consume other media